-- From the SAS Data Integration Studio desktop, select the appropriate folder in the Folders tree, then select File ⇒ New ⇒ Library from the menu bar.
+- 1. From the SAS Data Integration Studio desktop, select the appropriate folder in the Folders tree, and then select File ⇒ New ⇒ Library from the menu bar.
 The New Library wizard displays.
-The first page of the wizard enables you to select the kind of library that you want to create. - 2.
+The first page of the wizard enables you to select the type of library that you want to create. - 2.
 After you have selected the library type, click OK. - 3.
 Enter the rest of the library metadata as prompted by the wizard.

 For more information about libraries, see the chapters about common data sources in the SAS Intelligence Platform: Data Administration Guide.
+See also the notes about libraries in "General Usage Notes" on page 629.